sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/leave-of-absence.md

 **Step 3: Log your medical leave**

 - Once you’ve communicated and confirmed your leave dates with the People Team, please log the exact leave and return-to-work dates using [Deel-PTO](time-off/index.md#recording-pto".) in Slack (select the Medical Leave category).
+Be sure to 'Assign your role' to your Manager.

 **Step 4: Create & communicate your out of office plan with your team**